 This guide is intended to provide hearing officers with basic guidance regarding the retaking procedures that may apply to offenders subject to the Interstate Compact for Adult Offender Supervision (ICAOS).
 Several cautionary notes should be understood in reading this guide.
-First, it is important to understand that this document is intended merely to provide guidance on due process retaking requirements.
-It is not intended to be an exhaustive legal opinion on such procedures as each state may have variations.
-Therefore, to the extent that a hearing officer is unclear on the application of due process procedures in a particular retaking proceeding, it is important to consult with local legal counsel to ensure compliance with the law.
+First, it is important to understand that this document is intended to provide guidance on due process retaking requirements.
+It is not intended to be an exhaustive legal opinion as each state may have procedural variations.
+Therefore, to the extent that a hearing officer is unclear on the application of due process procedures in a particular retaking proceeding, it is important to consult with local legal counsel to ensure compliance with state law.

 Second, it is important that hearing officers, legal counsel and even offenders understand the distinction between "retaking" and "revocation."
 "Retaking" is a process by which an offender is generally returned to the sending state.
 It is one of several mechanisms by which an offender can be returned to the sending state.
 Other mechanisms may include ordering the offender to return or seeking an offender's voluntary return.
-By contrast, "revocation" is the process by which a sending state proceeds to terminate supervised release and incarcerate the offender.
+By contrast, "revocation" is the process by which a sending state proceeds to terminate supervised release and/or supervision in the community and incarcerate the offender.
 While this distinction may seem elementary, it is important to differentiate these two concepts when considering the applicable due process standards.
 The use of the term "probable cause hearing" has led some to believe that an offender subject to retaking must be afforded the same full breadth of probable cause determinations mandated by the U.S. Supreme Court in Morrissey v.
 Brewer, 408 U.S. 471 (1972) (fundamental due process requires a hearing before parole revoked) and Gagnon v.

 Scarpelli, 411 U.S. 778 (1973) (fundamental due process requires a hearing before probation revoked).
 Both of these cases, however, applied to the revocation, not retaking, process.

-Finally, while it is desirable to set bright lines and clear tests in the retaking context, unfortunately not even the courts universally agree on the appropriate process.
+Finally, while it is desirable to set bright line rule and clear tests in the retaking context, unfortunately not even the courts universally agree on the appropriate process.
 Some courts appear to hold that a "probable cause hearing" in the retaking process is not remarkably distinguishable from the revocation process, particularly where concerns for distance and geography may inhibit an offender's ability to present witnesses and exculpatory evidence.
 See e.g., California v.
 Crump, 433 A.2d 791 (N.J.
 Super.
 Ct.
 App.
 Div.
 1981).
 Other courts have held that the only matter for consideration in the receiving state is whether the officers from the sending state are acting within the scope of their authority and whether the offender is the proper person to be retaken.
 See e.g., Ogden v.
 Klundt, 550 P.2d 36, 39 (Wash.
 Ct.
 App.
 1976).
 At least one federal court has held that an offender who is not incarcerated need not be afforded the preliminary hearings mandated by Morrissey and Gagnon because no liberty interest is at stake.
 See, Smith v.
+Snodgrass, et al. 112 Fed.
+Appx.
+695 (10th Cir.
+2004).
+Thus, the most that can be said is that the law applicable to retaking is evolving.